tgrall/tgrall.github.io/blog/2011-04-11-how-to-protect-your-rest-service-and-gadget-in-exo-platform.md

 Here some quick explanation about this code:

-* Line 23: To call the REST service, I use the <span style="font-family: Courier New,Courier,mono">$.getJSON()</span> method.
+* Line 23: To call the REST service, I use the `$.getJSON()` method.
 This method is really easy to use when you are executing the Gadget is in the same container than the portal that consumes it.
 When you are using the gadget.io.MakeRequest is interesting to proxy a request and you need to re-authenticate, for example using oAuth.
-* Line 3 : This is the call back method, as you can see in this method I use the <span style="font-family: Courier New,Courier,mono">ResponseWrapper</span> to check the code in the status attribute.
+* Line 3 : This is the call back method, as you can see in this method I use the `ResponseWrapper` to check the code in the status attribute.
 Depending of the status OK or not I do print the value.

 ### Conclusion